Candice Patton: Early life

-Patton was raised in Plano, Texas.
+Patton was born in Jackson, Mississippi, and raised in Plano, Texas.
 She attended Southern Methodist University in Dallas, graduating with a BFA in Theatre.

 Career

 In May 2004, following her first year in university, Patton took part in CBS' Soap Star Screen Test, a nationwide audition contest for university students to win a role on the soap opera The Young and the Restless.
 Patton won the contest alongside Ethan Rains.
 In 2008, Patton had a starring role in The WB's web series Sorority Forever and a role in the independent film Commander and Chief.

 Patton was cast for many television series including the soap opera The Bold and the Beautiful.
-She currently portrays Iris West in The Flash for The CW since 2014.
-The role has led to appearances on other Arrowverse shows including Arrow, Supergirl and Legends of Tomorrow for the Crisis on Earth-X crossover event.
-In the third-season episode "Duet", she played Millie Foss, the daughter of gangsters, in a dreamworld scenario.

-In 2017, her role as Iris West garnered her a Saturn Award for Best Supporting Actress on Television.
+She portrayed Iris West in The Flash for The CW.
+The role led to her appearing on other Arrowverse shows including Arrow, Supergirl, Legends of Tomorrow, and Batwoman.
+In the third-season episode "Duet", she played Millie Foss, the daughter of gangsters, in a dream world scenario.
+Her role as Iris West garnered her a Saturn Award for Best Supporting Actress on Television in 2017.